usnistgov/SDNist/README.md

 2. All the datasets required by the sdnist.report package are installed into the sdnist _toy _data directory, which should be now present inside the sdnist-project directory. sdnist _toy _data is also a data root directory.
 You can use some other directory as a data root by providing the –data-root argument to the sdnist.report package.
 If you provide a –data-root argument with a path, the sdnist.report package will look for datasets in the data root directory you have specified, and the package will download it if it is not present in the data root.

-3. The sdnist.report package also needs a synthetic dataset that it can evaluate against its original counterpart.
-Since the sdnist.report package comes bundled with the datasets, the synthetic dataset should be generated using the bundled datasets.
+3. The sdnist.report package also needs a deidentified dataset that it can evaluate against its original counterpart.
+Since the sdnist.report package comes bundled with the datasets, the deidentified dataset should be generated using the bundled datasets.

    You can download a copy of the datasets from [Github Sdnist Toy Dataset](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
 This copy is similar to the one bundled with the sdnist.report package, but it contains more documentation and a description of the datasets.

-4. You can download the toy synthetic datasets from [Github Sdnist Toy Synthetic Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/toy_synthetic_data.zip).
-Unzip the downloaded file, and move the unzipped toy _synthetic _dataset directory to the sdnist-project directory.
+4. You can download the toy deidentified datasets from [Github Sdnist Toy Synthetic Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/toy_synthetic_data.zip).
+Unzip the downloaded file, and move the unzipped toy_synthetic_dataset directory to the sdnist-project directory.

-5. Each toy synthetic dataset file is generated using the [Sdnist Toy Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/SDNist-toy-data-1.4.0-b.1.zip).
-The syn _ma.csv, syn _tx.csv, and syn _national.csv synthetic dataset files are created from target datasets MA (ma2019.csv), TX (tx2019.csv), and NATIONAL(national2019.csv), respectively.
+5. Each toy deidentified dataset file is generated using the [Sdnist Toy Dataset](https://github.com/usnistgov/SDNist/releases/download/v1.4.0-b.1/SDNist-toy-data-1.4.0-b.1.zip).
+The syn_ma.csv, syn_tx.csv, and syn_national.csv deidentified dataset files are created from target datasets MA (ma2019.csv), TX (tx2019.csv), and NATIONAL(national2019.csv), respectively.
 You can use one of the toy synthetic dataset files for testing whether the sdnist.report package is installed correctly on your system.

-6. Use the following commands for generating reports if you are using a toy synthetic dataset file:
+6. Use the following commands for generating reports if you are using a toy deidentified dataset file:

    For evaluating the Massachusetts dataset:
    ```